factor10/ddd-e2e-workshop/README.md

 # DDD ❤️ end-to-end UI-tests

-> This repo is the base for a hands on lab at [DDD Europe 2021](https://dddeurope.com/2021/).
+This repo is the base for a hands on lab at [DDD Europe 2021](https://dddeurope.com/2021/).

+In the lab we will be using cypress for writing UI-tests for a super "raw" time reporting application written in typescript.

 ## 0. What you need to do _before_ the lab

+You need to install node and cypress (which will bring some dependencies as well).
+You find instructions below.

-> If you are having any trouble with this README before the lab session, feel free to contact [Andreas Cederström on Twitter](https://twitter.com/a_cederstrom) :)
+If you are having any trouble with this README before the lab session, feel free to contact [Andreas Cederström on Twitter](https://twitter.com/a_cederstrom) :)

 ### 0.1.
 Install Node.js